natcap/invest.users-guide/source/carbonstorage.rst

 - :investspec:`carbon lulc_redd_path`

-- :investspec:`carbon carbon_pools_path` If information on some carbon pools is not available, pools can be estimated from other pools, or omitted by leaving all values for the pool equal to 0.
+- :investspec:`carbon carbon_pools_path` Values must be provided for all carbon pools, and for all LULC classes, none may be left blank.
+If information on some carbon pools is not available, pools can be estimated from other pools, or omitted by leaving all values for the pool equal to 0.
    Columns:

    - :investspec:`carbon carbon_pools_path.columns.lucode`